gomodule/oauth1/examples/twitter/README.markdown

 This example shows how to use the oauth package with Twitter.

-To run this example:
+The examples require a configuration file containing a consumer key and secret:

 1. Register an application at https://dev.twitter.com/apps/new
 2. $ cp config.json.example config.json.
 3. Edit config.json to include your Twitter consumer key and consumer secret from step 1.

+To run the web example:

-4. $ go run main.go
+1. $ go run main.go
+2. Go to http://127.0.0.1:8080/ in a browser to try the application.

+To run the command line example with OOB authorization:

+1. $ go run oobmain.go